Southdown, New Zealand

-Southdown is an industrial suburb of Auckland, New Zealand.
+Southdown is an industrial estate in Auckland, New Zealand.
 The main company in the suburb was the former Southdown Freezing Works, part of a large industrial zone located near the North Island Main Trunk railway line.
 The buildings were decommissioned during the 1980s and 1990s, releasing large areas of land to be redeveloped as office parks.

-For many years the abattoirs located here were discharging large amounts of untreated waste into the Manukau Harbour.
-This had a detrimental effect on the ecology of the harbour, which at the turn of the 20th century had been a popular and attractive place to swim, sail, fish and gather shell fish.
-For most of the middle of the 20th century it was a health hazard and its shell-fish a probable source of food poisoning.
-Since the freezing works were fully closed in 1981, the water quality has improved greatly.

-The Waikaraka Cycleway ends at the bottom of Hugo Johnston Drive, next to the defunct Southdown Power Station.
+The Waikaraka Cycleway ends at the bottom of Hugo Johnston Drive, next to the site of the defunct Southdown Power Station.

+Etymology

+The name came from the Southdown breed of sheep, which originated in the South Downs of the counties of Kent and Sussex in south-east England.
+The Southdown was introduced to New Zealand in 1842, and was cross-bred to produce fast-maturing lambs for the meat trade.

+Environment

 Hugo Johnston Drive is the site of a historic 2.5ha asbestos cement dump used by James Hardie Industries from 1938 to 1983.
 The nearby Southdown Reserve (opposite the defunct Southdown Power Station) has been closed to the public since March 1999, after workers discovered asbestos material there.

+For many years the freezing works and other industrial activities located in Southdown and Westfield were discharging large amounts of untreated waste into the Māngere Inlet.
+This had a detrimental effect on the ecology of the Manukau Harbour, which at the turn of the 20th century had been a popular and attractive place to swim, sail, fish and gather shell fish.
+For most of the middle of the 20th century it was a health hazard and its shell-fish a probable source of food poisoning.
+Since the freezing works were fully closed the water quality has improved greatly.

+Industry

+Freezing works

+In 1903 the Auckland Farmers Freezing Company (AFFCO) was formed.
+They established a slaughterhouse, the Southdown Freezing Works, next to the railway line in 1905.
+The works were closed on 30 April 1981, and the buildings were later removed or burnt down.

-Southdown Power Station
+Power station

-The Southdown Power Station was developed by the Southdown Cogeneration Joint Venture, a joint venture between TransAlta and Mercury Energy.
-The plant had two LM6000 gas turbines and one steam turbine, fueled on natural gas and producing 114MW.
-The plant was expected to emit about 410,000 tonnes of carbon dioxide annually.
+The Southdown Co-generation Facility in 2009.

+The Southdown Co-generation Facility (also known as the Southdown Power Station) was a primarily natural gas-fired combined cycle gas turbine co-generation power station.
+Originally a baseload station, reduction in production from the Maui gas field leading to increased gas prices meant it transitioned to more flexible peaking generation.
+It was developed by a joint venture between TransAlta and Mercury Energy.